V1ltrr/Student-Cybersecurity-Roadmap/README.md

 <h1 align="center">  Student Cybersecurity Roadmap </h1>
-A complete roadmap for students (middle school) who want to build strong foundations and understanding of the world of ethical hacking.
+A complete roadmap for students who want to build strong foundations and understanding of the world of ethical hacking.

 <p align="center">
   <img src="repo-icon.png">